joshua926/BezierCurveTool/README.md

 ## Features
 - Move anchors and handles by hand with mouse
-- Handle positions automatically react to adjustments, maintaining smooth curvature
+- Handles automatically react to adjustments, maintaining smooth curvature
 - Add and delete anchors by hand with mouse clicks and the shift/control keys
 - Read positions, tangents, and normals from the curve by time and by distance
 - Toggle closed loop status for the curve